-The Drypoint GTX uses a Gore-Tex Active waterproof breathable membrane in a 2.5 layer construction.
-Gore-Tex Active is Gore's lightest and most breathable material in the Gore-Tex fabric line.
+The Drypoint GTX uses a Gore-Tex Active waterproof breathable membrane in a three-layer construction.
+Gore-Tex Active is Gore's lightest and most breathable material in their Gore-Tex fabric line.

-The hood was one of the best in the review and did an excellent job of keeping our test team from becoming wet out by the elements.
-The Drypoint hood also offered fantastic peripheral vision, and no matter how far we turned our heads to either side, our faces never were forced into the hood.
+This model's hood was easily one of the best in the review and did an excellent job of keeping the elements out without affecting our peripheral vision.
+All of our testers commented that no matter how far we turned our heads to either side, our faces never were forced into the hood.
 The hood features three easy-to-adjust cinches to fine-tune tightness, headwear, and the size of the person's head.

 Breathability & Venting

-After both real-world testing and our side-by-side treadmill test, we think the Drypoint GTX, with its Gore-Tex Active waterproof membrane, offers the most breathable fabric in the review, even more than Gore-tex Paclite.
-While there wasn't a major difference between these two materials, all of our testers agreed that discounting differences in ventilation, the Drypoint's eVent fabric appeared to be more breathable than Gore-tex Paclite or air-permeable fabrics — while we were working hard.
+After real-world testing and our side-by-side treadmill test, we found the Drypoint GTX, with its Gore-Tex Active waterproof membrane, to offer the most breathable fabric in the review.
+Our testing found this fabric to be even more breathable than Gore-tex Paclite or air-permeable fabrics — while we were working hard.

 Comfort and Mobility

 The Drypoint GTX uses Gore-tex Active, which is one of Gore's few stretchy waterproof membranes out there.
 A generous cut with articulation allows for good freedom of movement.
-Its cut lets users lift their arms forward or raise them above their heads with only minimal sleeve pull-back.
+Its cut lets users lift their arms forward or raise them above their heads with only minimal sleeve pull-back or hem raise.
 These two attributes contributed to this model offering some of the better range of motion, making it suitable for most outdoor activities, no matter how rigorous.
 The material is unquestionable stretchy and we loved the feel of the inside of this jacket; several of our testers noted they did not experience clamminess when wearing it.

-The Drypoint GTX features one our review teams' favorite overall hood designs.
-Not only does it do a fantastic job of keeping its wearer's head dry but it stayed put during aerobic activities or when the wind picked up.
-The sleek design cinches in three places, enabling it to snug up around our head snugly, regardless of headwear.
-The hood also did a great job of maintaining decent peripheral vision and was above average when compared to other models we tested.
-This rain jacket fits over a bike or climbing helmet wonderfully; unlike several other jackets we tested, the user didn't lose much in their field of vision, nor did it detract any considerable amount from the wearer's comfort.
+The Drypoint GTX features one of our review teams' favorite hood designs.
+Not only does it do a fantastic job of keeping its wearer's head dry in a storm but it stayed put during aerobic activities or when the wind picked up.
+The sleek design cinches in three places, enabling it to snug up around our head nicely, regardless of headwear or head-size.
+The hood also did a great job of maintaining decent peripheral vision.
+The hood doesn't really fit over a bike or climbing helmet very well; it can fit over a helmet but it really depends on the bulk of the helmet.

 Our testers loved the functionally designed pockets; while slightly on the higher side for classic handwarmer pockets, none of our testers minded.
-Our entire review team liked that you could access these pockets while wearing a pack or a harness and appreciated that the zippers didn't press into the wearers' hips under a waist belt while backpacking with heavier loads.
+Our entire review team appreciated that you could access these pockets while wearing a pack or a harness and liked that the zippers didn't press into the wearers' hips under a waist belt (while backpacking with heavier loads).

 At 10.5 ounces, this award winner is one of the lighter membrane-constructed jackets on the market.
 It's also lighter than all the Gore-Tex Paclite models, though it should be noted that it is only .5 ounces lighter than the Gore-tex Paclite Arc'teryx Zeta which featured a slightly more durable face fabric.

-Top-tier packability is one of the primary reasons you buy this jacket.
-The Drypoint GTX packed down smaller than all 3-layer construction jackets and was one of the most compressible models in our review.
-As a whole, it compressed to a smaller size than the Arc'teryx Beta SL, Outdoor Research Foray, The North Face Dryzzle, and the Marmot Minimalist.
+The Drypoint GTX packs down smaller than all 3-layer construction jackets and was one of the more compressible models in our review.
 The only two models that packed down slightly smaller where the Outdoor Research Helium II at 6.5 ounces or the Black Diamond Fineline, at 8 ounces.
 Both of these models compressed down about 20% smaller than this one.

 One very small disadvantage is unlike many of the jackets in this review, the Drypoint GTX does not stuff into its own pocket.
 While we rarely use this feature backpacking (because we more frequently pack it to fill empty spaces), it is nice for day hiking or general use, where it keeps it a little more contained.

-At $250, this is one of the more expensive models we tested.
-However, we found the REI model to offer a decent value, especially when you take its performance attributes into account.
-While you can buy a jacket for half the price, the Drypoint GTX's performance characteristics, primarily its combination of low weight, stretchy fabric, minimal packed volume, and excellent storm worthiness were enough to justify paying the extra money.
-This jacket is of particular value if you favor a model that is weather resistance, lightweight, and of decent durability.
+At this price, the Drypoint is one of the more expensive models we tested.
+However, it's one of the least expensive models you can buy with Gore-Tex Active, Gore-Tex's most breathable fabric.
+The Drypoint GTX's performance characteristics, primarily its combination of low weight, stretchy fabric, minimal packed volume, and excellent stormworthiness was enough to justify paying the extra money.